Mads Døhr Thychosen

-Mads Døhr Thychosen ([ˈmæs tɶɐ̯ ˈtsʰykʰosn̩]; born 27 June 1997) is a Danish footballer, who plays as a right-back for FC Midtjylland.
+Mads Døhr Thychosen ([ˈmæs tɶɐ̯ ˈtsʰykʰosn̩]; born 27 June 1997) is a Danish footballer who plays as a right-back for AIK.

 Youth career

 Thychosen started playing football when he was two and a half years old in the amateur club Vinding SF.
-Then, when he was 11 years old, he transferred to Vejle Boldklub, and played there until he was 13, before he transferred back again to Vinding.
-Once again - one year after - he went back to Vejle at the age of 14.
+Then, when he was 11 years old, he transferred to Vejle Boldklub, and played there until he was 13, when he moved back to Vinding.
+One year later, he went back to Vejle at the age of 14.

 He was one of the biggest talents ever in Vejle, and played with the youth team of Arsenal at the Ferolli Cup.
 After that, he trained with them once again in December 2013.

-He signed his first contract with Vejle on his 15-years birthday.
+He signed his first contract with Vejle on his 15th birthday.

 Club career

 Vejle Boldklub

 At the age of only 16, 3 months and 9 days, Thychosen became the youngest debutant ever for Vejle BK, when he replaced Nicolaj Agger in the 82nd minute, in the 2–0 victory against Hvidovre IF on 6 October 2013.